open-company/open-company-desktop/README.md

 ### Packaging for deployment

-There are two environments against which we can package the Carrot desktop app: staging and production:
+There are two environments against which we can package the Carrot desktop app: staging and production.
+To switch between the 2 comment or uncomment the relative variables group in the electron-builder.env file.
+Then run:

 ```
-# staging
-boot staging-electron

-# production
-boot prod-electron
+npx shadow-cljs release desktopapp
 ```

 Both of these commands result in a production-ready build located in the `target/` directory, and each